Jmcleodfoss/pstreader/README.md

 * [Download from Sonatype OSS Maven Repository](https://repo1.maven.org/maven2/io/github/jmcleodfoss/explorer/1.1.0/)

 ### pstExtractor Web Servlet
-A servlet which allows you to upload a file and then browse through it See [pstExtractor README](pstExtractor/README.md).
+A JSF servlet which allows you to upload a file and then browse through it See [pstExtractor README](pstExtractor/README.md).
 Note: this artifact is not in Maven Central so its Javadoc is not publicly available.